-- Attendance is essential for success in the course, especially problem sessions! - No makeup exams will be given.
+- Attendance is strongly encouraged. - No makeup exams will be given.
 If you miss an exam for a university approved reason (e.g. illness), your grade will be replaced with the average of the remaining exams.
-However, if you fail to both (i) notify me via email on the day of the missed exam and (ii) provide sufficient documentation (e.g. doctor's note), you will receive a 0. - Late homework will not be accepted.
+However, if you fail to notify me via email on the day of the missed exam, you will receive a 0. - Late homework will not be accepted.
 However, your lowest homework grade will be dropped. - The last day to drop this class is February 5th.